Cocchiarella, Nino. 1966. "A Logic of Actual and Possible Objects." Journal of Symbolic Logic no. 31:688.

 ———.
 1966.
 "Modality within Tense Logic."
 Journal of Symbolic Logic no. 31:690.

-Note to the reprint of these three items in Philosophical Applications of Free Logic, J. Karel Lambert, ed., Oxford University Press 1991): " The abstracts are
+Note to the reprint of these three items in Karel Lambert (ed.)
+Philosophical Applications of Free Logic, New York: Oxford University Press 1991): " The abstracts are

 (A preliminary version of those lectures was given at UCLA in 1963, and a final version was given at UCLA in the spring of 1965 at a public lecture constituting the defense of my